 AutCom strongly supports Congressional legislation to protect children from dangerous restraint and seclusion.
 The Government Accountability Office (GAO) has documented the deaths of 20 children from restraint and seclusion.
 Other children have suffered injuries, including broken bones, and post-traumatic stress syndrome.
 Restraint and seclusion are disproportionately used against children with disabilities and minorities.
 AutCom salutes Congressman George Miller and Senator Tom Harkin for championing strong restraint and seclusion legislation in Congress over the years, through bills, House hearings, Senate hearings, and other activities.
 We look forward to the day when all children in this country are protected from these very dangerous practices.

-Please contact your representatives and ask them to cosponsor the Keeping All Students Safe Act, HR 1893.
-You can call the Capitol switchboard at 202-224-3121, ask for your Representative’s Office, and then ask for the education aide.
-If you are unable to call and need to use email, you can look up their contact info at http://www.house.gov/representatives/find/.
-But please call your Congressional Representative if you can; they take calls very seriously because they are harder to make.
+Please contact your Senators and ask them to cosponsor the Keeping All Students Safe Act, S. 2036.
+You can call the Capitol switchboard at 202-224-3121, ask for your Senator’s Office, and then ask for the education aide.
+If you are unable to call and need to use email, you can look up their contact info at http://www.senate.gov/.
+But please call if you can; they take calls very seriously because they are harder to make.

 We have the following resources available to help you: